QUICK SUMMARY:

 The exact process for running an SEO checkup will differ depending on the tool your agency selects, but the core principles remain the same.

-If you’re just starting out with a particular site audit tool, the typical first step is to create a client campaign, which refers to one website or URL that you're running a site checkup on.
+If you’re just starting out with a particular site audit tool, the typical first step is to create a client campaign or project, which typically refers to one website or URL that you're running a site checkup on.

 If this is your first time running an SEO audit for a client, it's important to brace yourself for the number of SEO errors you will uncover.
 Most clients, prior to engaging a professional SEO agency, don't fully grasp the complexities of search engine optimization, including meta tags, off-page SEO, page and link structure, or have any inkling about optimizing web page content for keyword rankings.
 Or, even worse, they think they do... but have it all wrong.